ethgas-developer/ethgas-preconf-commit-boost-module/README.md

         * Alternatively, you can set `EOA_SIGNING_KEY` or `EXCHANGE_JWT` as env variables in `.cb.env`
     * set `enable_pricer = true` if you want to delegate the default pricer to help you to sell preconfs
     * `wait_interval_in_second` indicates the waiting time before re-running the module, set it as `0` to stop re-running the module
-    * The config is reloaded before every re-run of the module
+    * The config is reloaded before every re-run of the module so you could update the `[[modules]]` config directly that will be effective in the next run of the module
 * Set validator BLS key directory or file in `docker-compose.yml`
     * under `cb_signer` section
     * if `key_path` is set in `config.toml`, then set `CB_SIGNER_LOADER_FILE: /keys.json`